Contact Us for a Free Consultation (213) 542-0979

 Felony Murder Rule

-When it comes to murder cases, there are a number of different ways and theories that the prosecutors can use in order to file a murder charge against somebody.
-It's not just necessarily what you might customarily think a murder is – where somebody plans on killing another person, they execute that plan and then a death results.
+When it comes to murder cases, there are a number of different ways and theories that prosecutors can use in order to file a murder charge against somebody.
+It's not just necessarily what you might customarily think a murder is – where somebody plans on killing another person, they execute that plan, and then a death results.

 There are other ways that the prosecutors can charge an individual with murder.
 This is where the felony murder rule comes in.

-another person, or even somebody else kills another person in the course of that felony.
+another person, or even somebody else, kills another person in the course of that felony.

-If you or anybody else decides that they're going to commit a serious felony – for example, they're going to try to commit a robbery and try to steal somebody's watch, and during the course of that somebody dies in some way.
+Suppose you or anybody else decides that they're going to commit a serious felony – for example.
+In that case, they're going to try to commit a robbery and try to steal somebody's watch, and during that, somebody dies in some way.

 Robbery Case Example of Felony Murder Rule